01mf02/01mf02.github.io/blog/_posts/2016-06-06-theorems-in-pandoc.md

 title: Theorems in Pandoc
 ---

+**Update 29.4.2019**:
+This article has been made obsolete by a [follow-up article](/blog/scientific-pandoc).
+In particular, that article presents a method to write LaTeX environments (such as theorems/proofs) that contain several paragraphs.

 When writing mathematical Markdown documents, definitions, lemmas and proofs can add considerably noise to the document.
 For example: